microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    ![build_source](images/ex1/build_source_yaml.PNG)

 1. Select the repository where you want to build from
 1. Select a default template.
-Currently Azure DevOps Services does not there are no SonarCloud template available for YAML edition
+Currently there are no SonarCloud template available for YAML edition
 1. Click next, you enter into the YAML file you have to fill.

 ### **Classic Editor**